jerdog/auth0-blog/_posts/2018-09-28-facebook-access-token-data-beach-early-look.markdown

 As a final precaution, Facebook has turned off the "View As" feature to run a security review as part of their investigation.
 As the security investigation is on its early stage, Facebook has yet to determine if any of the compromised accounts had their data accessed or misused.
 The identity or location of the attackers is also unknown at this time.
 Facebook vows to keep users updated on the evolution of the investigation.

-On a statement on this personal page, Mark Zuckerberg, Facebook CEO, issued a statement [summarizing the nature of the data breach](https://www.facebook.com/zuck/posts/10105274505136221).
+On a statement on his personal page, Mark Zuckerberg, Facebook CEO, issued a statement [summarizing the nature of the data breach](https://www.facebook.com/zuck/posts/10105274505136221).
 Part of his statement includes the assessment that new tools need to be developed to prevent attacks like this from being successful:

 > "We face constant attacks from people who want to take over accounts or steal information around the world.
 While I'm glad we found this, fixed the vulnerability, and secured the accounts that may be at risk, the reality is we need to continue developing new tools to prevent this from happening in the first place.
 If you've forgotten your password or are having trouble logging in, you can access your account through the Help Center."